Apple granted patent for GoPro-like wearable cameras

-(Reuters) - Apple Inc has been granted a patent for a wearable camera that could possibly challenge action cameras made by GoPro Inc.
+(Reuters) - Apple Inc (AAPL.O) has been granted a patent for a wearable camera that could possibly challenge action cameras made by GoPro Inc (GPRO.O).

 Shares of GoPro, whose cameras can be mounted on helmets, surf boards, bikes and dog harnesses, fell as much as 15 percent.